 A partnership with Mind, the mental health charity which provides expertise around mental health.

 Twice a year during a one-week period linked to Time to Talk Day (January/February) and World Mental Health Day (October) our digital campaign #RunAndTalk encourages people to run one mile or further and to have a chat with friends, family, colleagues or other runners whilst doing it.
 This can be done at a time and location of their choice or by joining one of the organised runs at an England Athletics affiliated club or RunTogether group.
 Click to find out more.

 Affiliated clubs can apply to be part of the #RunAndTalk programme and appoint Mental Health Champions on their behalf.
 Applications are taken 4 times a year during application windows which will open for a month at a time.
 The application windows are in January, April, July and October an information is provided here and in our newsletters.
 Those clubs/groups that apply will be contacted at the end of the month window with further information.

 Applications are open 4 times a year.
-The current application window is throughout April 2019, and the next will be in July.
+The next application window will be in July.

 - Identify and appoint an appropriate person/people to act as Mental Health Champions on behalf of the club.
 This can be any number based on what you deem appropriate for the size/nature of the club/group, but we recommend where possible at least 2 so they can work together and share the load.